 The Device Preview is entirely interactive.
 Enter text responses, click buttons, or reply to texts as they appear inside of your simulated device.
 Associated Actions will fire just as they would within a deployed app.

 The following example shows how the Device Preview can be used to view different channels.
-The example Journey begins on the Web.
+The example Session begins on the Web.
 Pressing a button on the first web page activates a Chat Bot, and the text it sends can be accessed via the Text channel:

 Note the warning in the Text Channel that the Actor is not set up.
 When an app is deployed, initializing the Actor is a crucial component of activating a Voice or Chat Bot from a web app, because it tells your application which phone number to send the voice or chat message to.
 The App Preview warns you when this is the case, but it nevertheless allows you to simulate sending voice or chat messages without requiring the Actor to be initialized, because all calls and texts can only be sent to the emulated device, which does not, itself, have an associated phone number.

 The API tab is used to simulate relevant HTTP Events.
-After an HTTP Event has been simulated, you can toggle back to Device Preview to see how the HTTP Event would impact the user's Journey through your app.
+After an HTTP Event has been simulated, you can toggle back to Device Preview to see how the HTTP Event would impact the user's Session through your app.

 To learn more about HTTP Events, check out Creating an API for your Airkit App.

 The Webhooks tab is used to simulate data updates from external sources.
-After an an update from an external source has been simulated, you can toggle back to Device Preview to see how it would impact the user's Journey through your app.
+After an an update from an external source has been simulated, you can toggle back to Device Preview to see how it would impact the user's Session through your app.

 A webhook is a Subscription service that automatically informs your application if a change is made to an external resource.
 For more on webhooks and Subscriptions, check out Passing Data from External Systems.